Chair, Order of St. Benedict Servants of Christ Endowed Professorship in Ascetical Theology

 MDiv, Canadian Reformed Theological Seminary, Hamilton, ON

 Dr. Boersma a prolific and internationally noted theologian, came to Nashotah House in 2019.
 Prior to this, he taught at Regent College in Vancouver, Canada for fourteen years.
 Dr. Boersma also taught for six years at Trinity Western University in Langley, BC, and served several years in the local church as a pastor.
 Along the way, Dr. Boersma has emerged as a leading voice among Protestant and evangelical theologians exploring and appropriating the riches of the Catholic tradition.

 Dr. Boersma’s interests range across a variety of areas: patristic theology, twentieth-century Catholic thought, and spiritual interpretation of Scripture.
 In each of these areas, he sets out to retrieve the sacramental ontology of the pre-modern tradition.
 This retrieval (ressourcement) of the Great Tradition’s sacramental view of reality has been at the heart of his publications over the past fifteen years.

 Dr. Boersma and his wife Linda have five children and thirteen grandchildren (and their Golden Retriever Penny deserves special mention).
-Dr. Boersma serves as a Deacon in the Anglican Church in North America.
+Dr. Boersma serves as a priest in the Anglican Church in North America.